 He has recorded under several pseudonyms, including Bob Landy, Robert Milkwood Thomas, and Blind Boy Grunt.

-Dylan has starred in a couple of movies, none of which have done well with the critics.
-They include Hearts Of Fire, Pat Garrett And Billy The kid and Renaldo And Clara. (thanks, s - Oshawa, Canada)
+Dylan has starred in a few movies, none of which have done well with the critics.
+They include Hearts Of Fire, Pat Garrett And Billy The kid and Renaldo And Clara.

 Dylan's first band was formed in high school and called the Golden Chords.
 He was the piano player.